 Here are some creative ways to welcome your new client:

-- Welcome video – unique to the client, show excitement and give next steps.
+Welcome video – unique to the client, show excitement and give the next steps.

 The goal of the welcome process is to systematically provide the essential information your client needs to fully engage with you.
 When you break down all of the information that you want your client to have into smaller bits to digest, it is easier for them to appreciate the next steps.